 Boost productivity, cut stress and reduce employee turnover

 This all represent an exciting opportunity.
 Nevertheless, employers have valid concerns about the virtual workforce.
-Managers need to feel they can trust employees to actually do their jobs.
+Managers need to feel they can trust employees to do their jobs.
 Regulated industries may feel nervous about employees accessing sensitive data from their local café and many workers might miss the interaction and relationships they build with colleagues.

 Create the virtual workforce that is right for you

-Done well, you will be excellently placed to reap the rewards of this new workforce evolution years in advance of your competitors.
+When done well, you will be excellently placed to reap the rewards of this new workforce evolution years in advance of your competitors.